 The State of Alaska, as an employer and service provider, recognizes the need to respect and treat equally all people it hires and serves.
 We also recognize that the State is in a position to teach by example and offer leadership in sensitivity to diversity.
 Our concept of diversity is broad, extending beyond those categories of peoples formally recognized and protected by law.
 Valuing the diversity of a workforce representative of all Alaskans enriches the quality of our service to the people of Alaska.

 Executive Order No. 104 transferred the function of administering the equal employment opportunity program from the Office of the Governor to the Director of the Division of Personnel, Department of Administration, effective March 23, 2003.
 This Order amended Alaska Statutes Title 39 by adding a new chapter (Sec.
 39.28.010-39.28.080).
 In accordance with state law, the Equal Employment Opportunity Program (EEOP) is responsible for the following programs:

-- Training: In conjunction with the Division of Personnel's Training & Development Unit, EEOP staff delivers scheduled and on-request classes to strengthen knowledge and understanding of state EEO policies; state and federal anti-discrimination laws; and workplace diversity.
+In conjunction with the Division of Personnel's Learning & Development Unit, EEOP staff delivers scheduled and on-request classes to strengthen knowledge and understanding of state EEO policies; state and federal anti-discrimination laws; and workplace diversity.
 For more information or to enroll in a class, please go to the Train Alaska or contact EEOP staff.